UBC-STAT/stat-301/docs/schedule-page.md

 ### Learning Outcomes per Week

-#### Week 1: Introduction to statistical modelling, and planned peeking for A/B testing optimization
+#### Week 1: Introduction to statistical modelling and A/B testing optimization

 By the end of this section, students will be able to:

+1. Describe the goals of hypothesis testing, in particular difference in means tests related to A/B testing.
+2. Give an example of a problem that requires A/B testing.
+3. List methods used to test difference in means between two populations.
+4. Interpret the results of hypothesis tests.
+5. Explain the relation between type I and type II errors, power and sample size in 2-sample hypothesis testing.
+6. Write a computer script to perform difference in means hypothesis testing and compute errors, power and p-values.
+7. Discuss the limitations of principled peeking for A/B testing optimization/early stopping of experiments.

+#### Week 2: A/B testing and planned peeking

+By the end of this section, students will be able to:

 1. Discuss why the methods they have learned in past courses are not sufficient to answer the more complex research problems being posed in this course (in particular stopping an A/B test early).
 2. Explain principled peeking and how it can be used for early stopping of an experiment (e.g., A/B testing).
-3. Write a computer script to perform A/B testing optimization using principled peeking.
+3. Write a computer script to perform A/B testing optimization with and without using principled peeking.
-4. Discuss the limitations of principled peeking for A/B testing optimization/early stopping of experiments.

-#### Week 2: A/B testing optimization with a multi-armed bandit solution

-By the end of this section, students will be able to:

-1. Describe a multi-armed bandit solution for A/B testing optimization.
-2. Write a computer script to perform A/B testing optimization using a multi-armed bandit solution.
-3. Discuss the tradeoff between stopping earlier and certainty of significance, and thereal world implications (e.g., what does the FDA require for early stopping of clinical trials versus Facebook ads optimization?).
+4. Discuss the tradeoff between stopping earlier and certainty of significance, and thereal world implications (e.g., what does the FDA require for early stopping of clinical trials versus Facebook ads optimization?).
-4. List other questions related to A/B testing optimization that may be relevant in a real data application (e.g., what features cause a Facebook ad to perform best?)
+5. List other questions related to A/B testing optimization that may be relevant in a real data application (e.g., what features cause a Facebook ad to perform best?)

 #### Week 3: Introduction to generative modelling